AdaCore/ada-spark-rfcs/rfc-local-vars-without-block.md

 indented source code, or perhaps even worse, to local variables being declared with a longer lifetime than they need, making it harder to understand the role the variable might be playing in the large amount of code where it is visible.

+A project could presumably choose to control use of this feature, either by disallowing its use altogether, or limiting usage to cases where there is an explicit "in" separator.

 Prior art
 =========